dariooddenino/dariooddenino.github.io/_recipes/0005-json-basics.md

 ```

 `readJSON` and `writeJSON` are provided by `purescript-simple-json`, and are the only functions really we need to work with JSONs (`runExcept` from `purescript-transformers` is useful too!).
-The rest of the code is just to keep DRY.
+The rest of the code is just to keep it DRY.

 ## Simple objects with basic types